MrTang-lizzy/centos7_python_vue/README.md

 # centos7_python_vue
 ## Function
-  The repository is created for developing a docker image which has three functions.
+  The repository is created for developing a docker image which has three functions:
 + Containing the development environment of python and vue.js;
 + Graphic interface;
 + Telnet in windows